gahtan-syarif/dailygitcommands/README.md

 - `git branch -u <remote-name>/<branch-name>` — set the current local branch to track an existing remote branch
 - `git branch --unset-upstream` — unlink the remote branch from the current local branch
 - `git branch -vva` — list both local and remote branches and their info
-- `git push -u origin HEAD` — create a remote branch from the current branch (or update it if it already exists) and set it as the upstream
-- `git push origin --delete <branch-name>` — delete a remote branch

 ## Tagging
 - `git tag -a <tag-name> -m "<tag-message>" <commit>` — create a local tag for a specific commit
 - `git tag -d <tag-name>` — delete a local tag
 - `git tag -n` — list all local tags
-- `git push origin <tag-name>` — push a local tag to remote
-- `git push origin --tags` — push all local tags to remote
-- `git push origin --delete <tag-name>` — delete a remote tag

 ## Integration
 - `git merge <branch-name>` — merge another branch into the current branch